jim3/csv-shark/README.md

 ```

 Plans for command-line flags:
-- `-filter`: Filter by column name and value
+- `-filter`: Filter by column name

 ```bash
 149.88.17.129